the French flag book cover

 A single dialecticised axiom is enough to make all of nature sing 2.

-Surrationalism, in a sense, determines a surobject—which is the result of critical objectification, of an objectivity that retains from the object only what it has criticised 3.
+Surrationalism, in a sense, determines a surobjectthe result of critical objectification, of an objectivity that retains from the object only what it has criticised 3.

 An example of a surobject is the atom, as it appears in contemporary microphysics.

-We note that as progress rises from animism to dialectical rationalism, immediate intuition is not a source of truth but a source of errors, destined to be corrected: Intuitions are very useful: they serve to be destroyed 4.
+As progress moves from animism to dialectical rationalism, immediate intuition proves not a source of truth but a source of errors, destined to be corrected: Intuitions are very useful: they serve to be destroyed 4.

 Or again: In all circumstances, the immediate must give way to the constructed 5.

-We must guard against the reflex, common among authors of philosophical systems, of dismissing an experience that fails to accord with their system, often constructed a priori: Reason has no right to overemphasise an immediate experience; on the contrary, it must place itself in balance with the most richly structured experience 7.
+We must guard against the reflex, common among builders of philosophical systems, of dismissing any experience that fails to accord with their system — often constructed a priori: Reason has no right to overemphasise an immediate experience; on the contrary, it must place itself in balance with the most richly structured experience 7.

-So, if arithmetic were to prove contradictory, we would not abandon the discipline—for it is too useful and has provided too much evidence of accuracy.
-Instead, we would reform our reason—that is, develop an epistemological conception that allows for and integrates contradiction.
+So, if arithmetic were to prove contradictory, we would not abandon the discipline — for it is too useful and has furnished too much evidence of its accuracy.
+Instead, we would reform our reason — that is, develop an epistemological conception that allows for and integrates contradiction.

 In reality, arithmetic is not founded on reason.
 It is the doctrine of reason that is founded on elementary arithmetic 8.
 The mind must bend to the conditions of knowledge, not the other way round.

-Thus, the philosophy of science must listen to the sciences and their progress, rather than seek to guide them from an elaborate conception a priori:
+Thus, the philosophy of science must listen to the sciences and their progress, rather than seek to direct them from an elaborate a priori conception:

 Reason must obey science.
 Geometry, physics, and arithmetic are sciences; the traditional doctrine of an absolute and immutable reason is merely a philosophy.
-It is an outdated philosophy 9.
+It is a philosophy that has had its day 9.

 1 chap.6, p.135